The Endomorph Diet

-However, there is good news.
-It turns out you can change this programming and reset your body weight set point.
+While you can’t change your body type, you can change your body’s programming.
 And that’s the key to lose weight and keep it off.

 It all starts with what you eat.

-In addition to body type, diet has a significant effect on these critical hormones.
-Therefore, you can use nutrition to take control of your body weight.
+However, research suggests that diet affects these hormones.
+Therefore, you can use nutrition to take control of your weight.

-To that end, there are 4 aspects of the endomorph diet plan that transform your body.
-I’ve listed them here in the form of the most commonly asked questions.
+To that end, there are 4 aspects of the endomorph diet that can help transform your body.

 1. What Should Endomorphs Eat?

-Here are some foods to include in the endomorph diet as well as some to avoid.
+Food choices are the easiest way to improve your fitness results.
+Here are some foods to include in the endomorph diet – as well as some to avoid.

 Foods to Include